 Always a tenacious rebounder, Wade now had the size and skills to excel in all phases of the game.
 Recognizing an emerging star, Fitzgerald made the junior his go-to guy.
 Wade did it all for the Bulldogs.
 If Richards needed to break the press, Fitzgerald put the ball in Wade’s hands.
 If the team needed a hoop in close, Wade got the ball in the post.
 For the year, he averaged 20.7 points and 7.6 rebounds, and opened eyes all around Chicagoland.

 He responded to the extra attention with an even more marvelous senior season.
-Wade went for a double-double almost every game that year, averaging 27.0 points and 11.0 rebounds while leading his team to a 24-5 record and a berth in the title game of the Class AA Eisenhower Sectional of the 1999-00 Illinois High School Association (IHSA) State Championship (though without the acclaim of former Heat player Patrick Beverley, who made it all the way to the final four of the Class AA State Championships with his Marshall high school team in 2005-06, or Derrick Rose, who won the Class AA State Championship with his Simeon high school team in 2005-06 and 2006-07).
+Wade went for a double-double almost every game that year, averaging 27.0 points and 11.0 rebounds while leading his team to a 24-5 record and a berth in the round of 32 (the title game of the Eisenhower Sectional) of the 256-team 1999-00 Illinois High School Association (IHSA) Class AA State Championship (though without the acclaim of former Heat player Patrick Beverley, who made it all the way to the final four with his Marshall high school team in 2005-06, or Derrick Rose, who won it all with his Simeon high school team in both 2005-06 and 2006-07).
 Wade set school records for points (676) and steals (106) in a season that year.

 The college scholarship offers didn’t come pouring in, though.